 We were excited to have dinner reservations at The Black Olive in Fell’s Point, as we cancelled our dinner there in the spring due to the pouring rain.
 It was a lovely evening for the short walk to the restaurant.
 The food is delicious and fresh, the staff is exceptional, and the space is lovely.
-Before you order, your waiter takes you on a “tour” of the days fresh seafood near the kitchen.
+Before you order, your waiter takes you on a “tour” of the days fresh seafood and produce near the kitchen.

 We had a lovely walk back to the boat, enjoying the lights around the harbor.

 We left Baltimore early (6:20 am), as a Nor’Easter was expected to blow in later in the day.
 We left so early it was still dark out, but Baltimore Harbor is lit up like an airport runway, and was super easy to negotiate.
 The best part?
 We were treated to a remarkable sunrise!